About The Willow Tree

 The Willow Tree has special meaning for me.
 When my mother and father married, they moved to my father’s hometown to begin their life together and moved to a home my grandparents gifted them for their wedding.
 That first year, my father planted a weeping willow as a gift to my mother.

 The Willow tree symbolizes strength, stability, adaptability, and resilience as it bends to accommodate and withstand strong winds and adverse weather.
 As the tree grew, their family grew too with my birth followed by my brother’s arrival and our sweet dachshund Sam.
-The summer I celebrated my firth birthday, my mother was diagnosed with cancer, and the willow got sick.
+The summer I celebrated my fifth birthday, my mother was diagnosed with cancer, and the willow got sick.
 Two years later as summer turned to fall and the tree lost its foliage, the tree struggled for life while my mother lost her battle.
 Miraculously the tree survived, regained its strength and has thrived in the years since.

 -Ruth Alexandor